Kin The Know

 On top of that, if you do have a period while breastfeeding, it doesn't necessarily mean your menstrual cycle has returned or does it mean that you've ovulated.

-This can be checked with a clinical test, however, you are more likely to be ovulating and regularly menstruating if your child is going for longer periods without breastfeeding (e.g. at night) or if they are older than six months.
+This can be checked with a clinical test, however, you are more likely to be ovulating and regularly menstruating if your child is going for longer periods without breastfeeding (e.g. at night) or if they are older than 6 months.

 Can you use breastfeeding to prevent pregnancy?